oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 }
 ```
 The corresponding JADN definiton in IDL format ([Section 5](#5-definition-formats)) is structurally similar to
-Protobuf, Thrift, ASN.1 and other data definition languages that use named type definitions and containers:
+Protobuf, Thrift, ASN.1 and other data definition languages that use named type definitions:
 ```
 Person = Record
    1 name         String